 - Click Microsoft Exchange Button followed by Change button.

 - A dialog box will appear.
 Now, click on More Settings and again a dialog box will appear.

 - Hit the Offline Folder File Settings and here the location of OST file will appear.

-Due to some technical issues and some advancement in the version, most of the professionals have started using MS Outlook 2007.
+Due to some technical issues in old Outlook versions and some advancement in the newer version, most of the professionals have started using MS Outlook 2007.
 Locating OST files in Outlook 2007 follows different path:

 - Open Outlook 2007 platform.

 - Click Tools -> Account Settings -> select Emails.